Patient information: Gynecomastia (breast enlargement in men) (Beyond the Basics)

 - Professor of Medicine Emeritus, David Geffen School of Medicine at UCLA

-Gynecomastia is a condition in which the breasts become enlarged in boys or men, sometimes causing discomfort or nipple tenderness.
-It is usually the result of a hormonal imbalance and typically occurs during infancy, adolescence, or mid- to late-life.
+Gynecomastia is a condition in which the glandular tissue in the breasts becomes enlarged in boys or men, sometimes causing discomfort or nipple tenderness.
+It is usually the result of a hormonal imbalance and typically occurs during infancy, adolescence, or mid to late life.
 The condition often goes away on its own, but treatments are available for severe or persistent cases.
 When gynecomastia is the result of an underlying health problem, treatment of that problem usually improves the gynecomastia as well.

 COMMON CAUSES OF GYNECOMASTIA

 Although people tend to think of androgens as “male hormones” and estrogens as “female hormones,” people of both sexes produce both types of hormones.
 In males, androgens are by far the predominant hormone, but small amounts of estrogen are also present.
 Gynecomastia can happen when the balance shifts, with an increase in estrogen or decrease in androgens.
 This can occur because of expected hormonal changes during puberty or aging, or because of the use of certain drugs or herbal products.

 The most common causes of gynecomastia in adult men include:

 ●Pubertal gynecomastia that does not resolve – 25 percent